 Arome Synthetique Peau D'Espagne by Guerlain c1883

-Arome Synthetique Peau D'Espagne: created in1883.
+Arome Synthetique Peau D'Espagne: created in 1883.

 Fragrance Composition: